xlab-si/emmy/README.md

 * [A short overview of the theory Emmy is based on](./docs/theory.md)
 * [Developing Emmy (draft)](./docs/develop.md)

-# TODO
+# Roadmap

+ * Improve the database layer supporting persistence of cryptographic material (credentials, pseudonyms, ...)
+ * Refactor Camenisch-Lysyanskaya scheme (database records, challenge generation ... )
+ * Additional proofs for Camenisch-Lysyanskaya scheme (range proof for attributes ... )
+ * Revocation for Camenisch-Lysyanskaya scheme
+ * Attribute types in Camenisch-Lysyanskaya scheme (string, int, date, enum)
+ * Performance optimization (find bottlenecks and fix them)
- * Camenisch-Lysyanskaya scheme for anonymous credentials [2]
+ * Efficient attributes for anonymous credentials [15]
  * Camenisch-Lysyanskaya scheme based on pairings [14]
- * Efficient attributes for anonymous credentials [15]
- * for all proofs use Damgard technique [13] to turn sigma protocol in ZKP (Schnorr protocol actually already contains a technique to turn sigma protocol into ZKP, but other technique will be used and applied for all proofs)
- * refactor proofs to set all parameters in a constructor (see comment in Schnorr prover)
- * optional: generator of communication layer code (automatic generation of code in client and server packages)
+ * Fix Camenisch-Shoup verifiable encryption (it was implemented before many of the primitives were available)

 # References